Middlesboro, Kentucky: Airport

 Middlesboro is served by the Middlesboro-Bell County Airport, which is a single runway, general aviation airport and is the second oldest airport still in use in Kentucky, ranking behind Bowman Field in Louisville..
 The airport was established in 1944, however, the first recorded flight into the city was in 1912.
 It serves as the home for 26 aircraft and more than 18,000 operations annually.
 The Middlesboro-Bell County Airport was also the home of the famed P-38 Lightning, Glacier Girl.
 The aircraft was restored on site at the airport, where she made her first maiden flight in October 2002.
 The airport has recently undergone a major renovation, including the addition of a brand new terminal that features public restrooms, lounge, kitchen, and a radio room that can be used for up-to-date weather information.
 Other renovations/additions include a jet fuel tank, which will allow more air traffic to use the facility.
 In the near future, the airport plans to widen and expand the current runway and taxiway, plus add new hangars for aircraft, new runway lighting, and an Aircraft Weather Observation System (AWOS).
 The closest major airport to Middlesboro is the McGhee Tyson Airport in Knoxville, Tennessee, which is 75.5 mi away.

 Education

 Middlesboro has a public library, a branch of the Bell County Public Library District.

 Economy

 Middlesboro is home to Middlesboro Mall, the only enclosed shopping mall in the area.
 The area also features Middlesboro Crossing, a recently constructed strip mall on the north end of the city.

 Sports

-Middlesboro was home to several minor league baseball teams between 1913–1963.
-The Middlesboro Athletics were members of the Class D Mountain States League (1949-1954).
-Earlier, the Middlesboro Colonels played in the, Appalachian League (1913-1914).
-After the Athletics, Middlesboro returned to the Appalachian League with the Middlesboro Senators (1961-1962) and Middlesboro Cubsox (1963).
-Middlesboro was an affiliate of the Washington Senators (1961-1962) and both the Chicago Cubs & Chicago White Sox (1963).
+Middlesboro was home to several minor league baseball teams between 1913 and 1963.
+The Middlesboro Athletics were members of the Class D Mountain States League (1949–1954).
+Earlier, the Middlesboro Colonels played in the, Appalachian League (1913–1914).
+After the Athletics, Middlesboro returned to the Appalachian League with the Middlesboro Senators (1961–1962) and Middlesboro Cubsox (1963).
+Middlesboro was an affiliate of the Washington Senators (1961–1962) and both the Chicago Cubs & Chicago White Sox (1963).
 The teams played at Hilltop Speedway Park.